Experienced Albany Vaccine Injury Attorneys Ready To Serve You

 E. Stewart Jones Hacker Murphy has been practicing for more than a century, and our outstanding track record demonstrates why so many clients have placed their trust in us and our attorneys for so long.
 Since vaccine injury cases require a mastery of both scientific and bureaucratic complexity, experience makes a difference – perhaps the critical difference.

-We maintain offices in Albany, Troy, Latham, and Saratoga, and we serve clients throughout the Capital Region, upstate New York, and beyond.
+We maintain offices in Albany, Troy, Schenectady, and Saratoga, and we serve clients throughout the Capital Region, upstate New York, and beyond.
 If you suspect that you or your child in a victim of a vaccine injury, contact us today to schedule a free case consultation with an Albany vaccine injury attorney.